UBB-bibliometrics/search-strategies/pandemic.md

 ### Search string, BORA (Bergen Open Research Archive)

 This search is for looking within the archive for master theses and PhD dissertations.
 It is based on the Cristin search over.

-The translation of "ansiktsmask" (face mask) was tested, but only added irrelevant results about face masks for neonatal resuscitation (as in Web of Science) and was thus removed.
+- While in the Cristin search "korona" was not limited in any way, here it mainly adds extra results about coronary issues (likely because so many works in BORA have a Norwegian abstract).
+Therefore, "korona" is limited in this search.
+A few more Norwegian "korona" terms are added to catch the two relevant works that were found by unlimited "korona".

 ```
 IF